googleapis/repo-automation-bots/packages/auto-approve/README.md

 As before, a repo may select one or more of these processes if they are relevant to the repository.

+If you'd like to petition for a new workflow, please submit a bug in this directory with the label `bot: auto-approve`.

 Furthermore, the bot still requires a CODEOWNERS file to look like so:

 There should be a CODEWONERS file, under `.github/CODEOWNERS` in your repository.
 You must add a line that adds the Github Automation team as a codeowner for the `auto-approve.yml` file you have created, and they will be alerted anytime there is a change to the file.
 See the example below.